 If mediation is the main concept, how does it relate to technology and organization?
-The editors, in the concluding chapter, introduce technology before media, even if mediation as the in-betweenness, operates as a linchpin between the three concepts.
+In the concluding chapter, the editors introduce technology before media even though mediation as the in-betweenness operates as a linchpin for the three concepts.
 They introduce technology through the myth of Epimetheus, the twin brother of Prometheus.
 While Prometheus is characterized as ingenious and clever, Epimetheus is depicted as foolish.
-In fact, the two brothers were entrusted with distributing the traits among the newly created animals.
-Epimetheus was responsible for giving a positive trait to every animal, but when it was time to give man a positive trait, since he was lacking foresight he found that nothing was left.
+In fact, the two brothers were entrusted with distributing traits among the newly-created animals.
+Epimetheus was responsible for giving a positive trait to every animal, but he lacked foresight and found that nothing was left when it was time to give man a positive trait.
 Prometheus decided that humankind's attributes would be the civilising arts and fire, which he stole from Athena.
-Epimetheus is credited with bringing to the world our knowledge of dependency on each other described phenomenologically in terms of sharing, caring, meeting, dwelling, and loving.
-In modern times, Epimetheus plays a key role in the philosophy of Stiegler and in particular in terms of his understanding of the relation between technogenesis and anthropogenesis, and this myth represents how we understand the world as an extension of ourselves.
-The editors in turn comment that “making things with tools became a subject of study and the application of learning: it became technology” (p.
+Epimetheus is credited with bringing to the world our knowledge of dependency on each other, described phenomenologically in terms of sharing, caring, meeting, dwelling and loving.
+In modern times, Epimetheus plays a key role in the philosophy of Stiegler, particularly in terms of his understanding of the relation between technogenesis and anthropogenesis This myth represents how we understand the world as an extension of ourselves.
+The editors comment that ‘making things with tools became a subject of study and the application of learning: it became technology’ (p.
 503).
-And therefore, human bodies may be apprehended prosthetically as extensions of technologies.
-This is an important move in the elaboration of the theoretical framework of the handbook, since it enables a shift of attention from social organization, that in the editors understanding implies still a human primacy, to the technical means of organizing the techno-social.
-Obviously, what to understand with ‘social’ is an open debate and it is debatably if it is only ‘human’ or if human and nonhuman should be treated on a principle of symmetry.
-Nevertheless, for the editors the point is to argue how ‘objects’ mediate action and thought, and this leads to the consideration of the third pillar of the handbook: organization.
+And therefore, human bodies may be understood prosthetically as extensions of technologies.
+This is an important move in the elaboration of the theoretical framework of the Handbook since it enables a shift of attention from social organization that in the editors’ understanding implies a human primacy, to the technical means of organizing the techno-social.
+Obviously, what is understood by ‘social’ is debatable: is it only human or (if human and non-human) should it be treated on the principle of symmetry.
+Nevertheless, for the editors the point is to argue how objects mediate action and thought, and this leads to the consideration of the third pillar of the Handbook, organization.

-The influence of Simondon is fairly pervasive throughout the volume that relies on the illustration of processes of structuration “in which objects are only and forever circulating as active and functional parts of wider networks of objects” (p.
+The influence of Simondon is pervasive throughout a volume that relies on the illustration of processes of structuration ‘in which objects are only and forever circulating as active and functional parts of wider networks of objects (p.
 507).
-Through all the entries in the handbook we can see how objects have use value, have a performative form, are projecting out from the body and back in.
-One of the basic rhetorical tools of the book is that the anthropocentric conceit has to be abandoned, since humans are not in control, or at the centre of things.
-The implications for thinking of organization under these conditions are presented by the editors in a few points (pp. 507-8): first there is a media-technological a priori of organizing; second there is a history of thinking organization as entangled with technology; third a medial a priori is needed for getting closer to the experience of being organized and of organizing; fourth we should not posit communication as grounding organizational technologies without tracing how mediation takes place; and fifth the handbook traces how objects organize and keep on organizing.
+In all the chapters, we can see how objects have use value, a performative form, and are projecting out from the body and back in.
+One of the basic rhetorical tools of the book is that anthropocentric conceit has to be abandoned since humans are not in control or at the centre of things.
+The editors present the implications of thinking of organization in these terms in a few points (pp. 507-8): first, there is a media-technological a priori of organizing; second, there is a history of thinking of organization as entangled with technology; third, a medial a priori is needed for getting closer to the experience of being organized and of organizing; fourth, we should not posit communication as grounding organizational technologies without tracing how mediation takes place; and fifth, the Handbook traces how objects organize and keep on organizing.